tytydraco/yessleep/out/David_Is_Dead.md

 “You understand you could die?”
 I ask Justin.

-“This thing has haunted our town for generations, killing families for hundreds of years.
+“This thing has haunted our town for generations, killing families for hundreds of years, I mean I could be next if it’s not you.
 If I have a small chance of bringing David down then I am taking it.”

 “Remind me not to take you gambling.”
 I respond

-Justin let out a small giggle, not too loud.
+Justin let out a small laugh, not too loud.
 “I’m surprised you can joke at such a time.”

 I was too.
 And I agreed with what he said.
 While I may never have been the heroic type, while I might be scared shitless, I had to do this.